 Yet, school has changed so much since the last time you were there.
 Whether it’s business school, medical school, or architectural construction management school , how do you know if you are ready?

 Don’t sweat it.
 Chances are your life experience gives you a leg up on most of your competition—even some of your professors and interviewers.
 The wisdom that you gained from the last two, three or four decades since you were in school provide you a competitive advantage.
 Furthermore, thanks to LSAT, GMAT, and MCAT course options available online and in-person, preparation has gotten more accessible and convenient.
 As for new technology and the fact that you haven’t written an essay in a while, those are all skills that you can grow to achieve as you’re pursuing your dream.

 Tip #1: Remember Your Strengths

 Something has allowed you to survive life this long.
-It might be tenacity, it might be intelligence, it might be faith… likely it’s a combination of these three things and more.
+It might be tenacity, it might be intelligence, it might be faith or self discipline… likely it’s a combination of these three things and more.